Shani prefaces her disclosure with discomfort:

 Cover mouth when yawning, coughing, or sneezing

 This post was written to be judiciously used as a catalyst for these delicate cleanliness conversations in otherwise healthy and stable relationships.
 Remember that with issues like this, how we express the message can make all the difference.
 Some tips to set up for success, for this or any other difficult talk: Choose a quiet, private, calm moment.
 Ask permission to bring up something delicate.
 (Proceed only if granted; if not then reschedule.)
-Express some form of sincere gratitude or positive feedback for something in the marriage- begin with love, and appreciation that you feel safe to bring up hard things.
+Begin with love and appreciation that you feel safe to have difficult conversations.
 Then express your feelings compassionately, with “I” statements, focusing on requests rather than complaints or criticism.
 End with love- ask if they’re ok, if they understand where you’re coming from, if there’s anything they want to say to you back and then listen, respect, reflect, and respond.
 Say thank you for listening and being someone I can talk to like this.
 This is not a guarantee that the conversation will be well received or produce the desired or immediate results- just some ideas to begin a dialogue.